eflukx/home/SMAspot/README.md

 * insert the address found with the previous scan command
 * change the plant name to something usefull
 * alter the storage path to `/var/local/smaspot`
-* visit [this location picker](http://itouchmap.com/latlong.html) and pick the latitude/longitude from your location
+* visit [this location picker](http://itouchmap.com/latlong.html) and pick the latitude/longitude for your location
 * copy the config file to `/etc`

 	sudo cp SMAspot.cfg /etc/